NVIDIA/cloud-native-docs/gpu-operator/openshift/mig-ocp.rst

 The new NVIDIA Ampere architecture’s MIG feature allows you to split your hardware resources into multiple GPU instances, each exposed to the operating system as an independent CUDA-enabled GPU.
 The NVIDIA GPU Operator version 1.7.0 and above provides MIG feature support for the A100 and A30 Ampere cards.
 These GPU instances are designed to support multiple independent CUDA applications (up to 7), so they operate completely isolated from each other using dedicated hardware resources.

-The compute units of the GPU, as well as its memory, can be partitioned into multiple MIG instances.
+The compute units of the GPU, in addition to its memory, can be partitioned into multiple MIG instances.
 Each of these instances presents as a stand-alone GPU device from the system perspective and can be bound to any application, container, or virtual machine running on the node.

 From the perspective of the software consuming the GPU each of these MIG instances looks like its own individual GPU.